sattya19/js-interview/README.md

 ## Submission

-Create a clone from this github repository and add the following users as collaborators:
+Create a private clone from this github repository and add the following users as collaborators:

 - @hayzamjs